Melbourne Cup

 Tickets for the Melbourne Cup Carnival are available through Ticketek.

-The first race day is the Penfolds Victoria Derby Day on Saturday the 29th of October, followed by the Lexus Melbourne Cup Day on Tuesday the 1st of November.
-The next race meet is Kennedy Oaks Day on the Thursday the 3rd of November, followed by the final race meet for the carnival, Mackinnon Stakes Day held on Saturday the the 5th of November, 2022.
+The first race day is the Victoria Derby Day on Saturday the 2nd of November, followed by the Melbourne Cup Day on Tuesday the 5th of November.
+The next race meet is Kennedy Oaks Day on the Thursday the 7th of November, followed by the final race meet for the carnival, VRCChampion Stakes Day held on Saturday the the 9th of November 2024.

 Australian Horses In The Melbourne Cup